This describes the portion of the EDIT menu covering topics other

 less than 40).

 RE-ARRANGE CHANNELS This window lets you shift the order of the channels in a file (it also allows channel duplication and channel deletion).
-The window shows the current channel order; you click channel-indicator buttons ('next...') in the order you desire the new arrangement to be.
-This image shows channel order selection in progress, with three channels chosen out of six:
+The window shows the current channel order; you click channel-selection buttons ('next...') in the order you desire the new arrangement to be.
+This image shows channel order selection in progress, with six channels chosen out of twelve:

 This option (on by default) records every action that changes a file's data in the file's comments, so they can be reviewed later.